 The Division also staffs the Committee on Pediatric Workforce (COPW), which formulates AAP workforce policy, and the Committee on Pediatric Education (COPE), which serves as a think tank of content experts on educational issues from medical school through continuing medical education.
-Other Division initiatives include The Physician Reentry into the Workforce Project and the Women in Pediatrics webpage.
+Descriptions of other Division-led initiatives can be found below.

 The AAP Workforce Survey of Medical Subspecialty and Surgical Specialty Sections and Councils